TrhRichard/Natsumin/README.md

 uv run -m scripts.setup_masterdb
 ```

-### Dependencies

--   [uv](https://docs.astral.sh/uv/): An extremely fast Python package and project manager, written in Rust.

 ## Configuration

-Before being able to run the bot or any script you will need to create a `.env` file with the following content:
+Before being able to run the bot or any of the scripts you will need to create a `.env` file with the following content:

 ```toml
 DISCORD_TOKEN = "DISCORD-TOKEN-HERE"